Reducing unconscious bias will bring long-term benefits to your school

 - Keep the original copy so applicants' details don't get lost at the end of the process

 It should take about 10 to 20 minutes to anonymise each application, depending on its length, so make sure you're allowing plenty of time for this.
-If you get lots of applications for a role, you may want to appoint more than one person to anonymise CVs.
+If you get lots of applications for a role, you may want to appoint more than 1 person to anonymise CVs.

 Use a scoring grid to ensure objectivity